badd-labs/badd-labs/labs/B5/README.md

 Exercise 4.
 Evasive Reentrancy Attack to Bypass Locks
 ---

 Locking the access to Ether-transfer instructions that may cause reentrance is a widely adopted defense strategy against reentrance attacks.
-The following smart contract implementing an Ether bank on a Pegged Token does use a lock to prevent the reentrance of the `burn()` function.
+The following smart contract implementing an Ether bank on a Pegged Token does use a lock to prevent the reentrance of the `burn2Ether()` function.
 However, the seemingly fixed contract is still vulnerable to the reentrancy attack in a general sense.
-Design attack contracts to attack the `EtherBankPeggedToken` smart contract so that 1) an attacker EOA can withdraw more than his account balance, and 2) an attacker EOA can deplete the Ether balance of the `EtherBankPeggedToken` contract, that is, the balance of all accounts in the contract.
+Design attack contracts to attack the `TokenMint2Ether` smart contract so that 1) an attacker EOA can withdraw more than his account balance, and 2) an attacker EOA can deplete the Ether balance of the `TokenMint2Ether` contract, that is, the balance of all accounts in the contract.

 - The re-entered function does not have to be the same as the function it first entered.

 ```
-contract EtherBankPeggedToken {
+contract TokenMint2Ether {
   mapping(address => uint256) balance;
   mapping(address => bool) lock;
   mapping(address => mapping(address => uint256)) allowance;